gemmadanks/gemmadanks.github.io/_posts/2022-09-27-ai-for-decoding-non-human-languages.md

 A.I. has become incredibly powerful for translating human languages.
 Could it be used to glean information from non-human languages?
 The impact of understanding non-human animal communication would be enormous.
 We would have the knowledge and the additional motivation to reduce their suffering on a global scale and improve conservation efforts.
 We would also be better prepared for any extraterrestrial messages that we find.

 This topic came out top of [my decision matrix][choosing-research-topic] for deciding what to work on next based on impact and how well it matches my skills and interests.
-I am spending one day on each of my top 5 topics to learn a bit more before choosing which to focus on.
+I am spending one day on each of my top 5 topics to learn a bit more before choosing which to focus on:

+1. **AI for translating unseen languages**
+2. [Extraterrestrial technosignatures][technosignatures]
+3. [Recognising AI sentience][ai-sentience]
+4. [Biosignatures][biosignatures]
+5. [AI misuse: pathogenic DNA][ai-misuse-pathogenic-dna]

 Here are my notes resulting from a day spent learning about the current status of using A.I. to decode non-human languages.

 ## Existing work
 Interest in this topic is high and several projects are already underway.